Using AWS Lambda to automatically generate thumbnail images triggered by S3 image upload

 'use strict'; console.log('Loading function'); const aws = require('aws-sdk'); const s3 = new aws.S3({ apiVersion: '2006-03-01' }); exports.handler = (event, context, callback) => { //console.log('Received event:', JSON.stringify(event, null, 2)); // Get the object from the event and show its content type const bucket = event.Records[0].s3.bucket.name; const key = decodeURIComponent(event.Records[0].s3.object.key.replace(/\+/g, ' ')); const params = { Bucket: bucket, Key: key, }; s3.getObject(params, (err, data) => { if (err) { console.log(err); const message = `Error getting object ${key} from bucket ${bucket}.
 Make sure they exist and your bucket is in the same region as this function.`; console.log(message); callback(message); } else { console.log('CONTENT TYPE:', data.ContentType); callback(null, data.ContentType); } }); };

-you cannot generate thumbnail images.
+we cannot generate thumbnail images.

-Let's add a few things to this code.
+Let's add a little to this code.

 'use strict'; console.log('Loading function'); var fs = require('fs'); var im = require('imagemagick'); const aws = require('aws-sdk'); const s3 = new aws.S3({ apiVersion: '2006-03-01' }); exports.handler = (event, context, callback) => { const bucket = event.Records[0].s3.bucket.name; const key = decodeURIComponent(event.Records[0].s3.object.key.replace(/\+/g, ' ')); const params = { Bucket: bucket, Key: key, }; s3.getObject(params, (err, data) => { if (err) { console.log(err); const message = `Error getting object ${key} from bucket ${bucket}.
 Make sure they exist and your bucket is in the same region as this function.`; console.log(message); callback(message); } else { var contentType = data.ContentType; var extension = contentType.split('/').pop(); console.log(extension); im.resize({ srcData: data.Body, format: extension, width: 100 }, function(err, stdout, stderr) { if (err) { context.done('resize failed', err); } else { var thumbnailKey = key.split('.')[0] + "-thumbnail." + extension; s3.putObject({ Bucket: bucket, Key: thumbnailKey, Body: new Buffer(stdout, 'binary'), ContentType: contentType }, function(err, res) { if (err) { context.done('error putting object', err); } else { callback(null, "success putting object"); } }); } }); } }); };

-the processed image is uploaded back to S3 as a thumbnail image.
+and the processed image is uploaded back to S3 as a thumbnail image.

 The function you just created is displayed in the list